piepustina/Jelly/docs/source/usage.rst

 Initialization
 --------------

-Add the library to the MATLAB path by running the ``initToolbox.m`` script.
+Add the library to the MATLAB path by running the ``./src/initToolbox.m`` script.

 .. code-block:: matlab
    :linenos:

-   initToolbox.m
+   run('./src/initToolbox.m')

 .. note::
    The script has to be executed every time a new instance of MATLAB is started.